Fabric, Paper and Strings

 So the Vintage Summer prints were immediately cut into (big deal for me!) instead of waiting around for the “perfect project” and here’s my first block:

 The fabric is the perfect scale for a quilt like this and I’m happy with my decision.
 Paper piecing has always sounded tedious but I quite enjoyed this experiment.
-I love the white with the prints, and I’m following Ashley’s pdf chart for it.
+I love the white with the prints, and I’m following Ashley’s

 I really love those little strips of white in there.
 They look so cool and they’re something I’ve always been intimidated by.